rakshitratan/WebScraping/README.md

 •	Jupiter notebook

 <H2>Python Libraries used:</H2>
-•	Urllib – For requesting the webpages
+a) Urllib – For requesting the webpages
-•	Request – For requesting the webpages
+b) Request – For requesting the webpages
-•	BeautifulSoup – WebScraping tool for parsing the HTML
+c) BeautifulSoup – WebScraping tool for parsing the HTML
-•	Pandas - For creating the data frame and standard library for organizing data
+d) Pandas - For creating the data frame and standard library for organizing data